DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- [ ] Coatrack
 		- [ ] Wall of rubble at S separating this room from 11
 13. `Throne room`
+	- [ ] Cutscene: Enter the room for the first time
 	- [x] Inventory item: goldfish (cpu part 1) (see below)
 	- [x] Entity: Goldfish (the regent in the king's absence)
 	- [x] Entity: Sebastian (a red lizard wizard; a "Jafar" type)
 	- [x] Entity: Templeton (a giant blue slime; bumbling/flustered)
 	- [x] SET: the throne room: over the top, gilded and extravagantly furnished, and way bigger than it needs to be
 14. `King Gibson's bedroom`
+	- [ ] Cutscene: Enter the room for the first time
 	- [x] Inventory item: clock
 	- [x] Entity: King Gibson
 	- [ ] SET: old-timey king's bedroom